mcbattirola/inf-moodle-quiz-printer/README.md

 [x] Read username, password and URL from params

 [x] Width and height as optional params

+[] Add option to select the final question to be printed

 [] Combine all images into one